siddhant-192/Project-Judge-My-Music/README.md

 ## Project Overview

-Spotify Roast Index is an interactive web application that analyzes a user's Spotify listening habits and playfully "roasts" their music preferences.
+Judge My Music is an interactive web application that analyzes a user's Spotify listening habits and playfully "roasts" their music preferences.
 It provides insights into the user's top artists, top tracks, and their musical personality, while also offering amusing roasts based on their music choices.

 ### Features